dabreegster/odjitter/README.md

-The figure below shows the output of the `jitter` commands above visually, with the left image showing unjittered results with origins and destinations going to zone centroids (as many if not most OD pairs are visualised), the central image showing the result after setting `max-per-od` argument to 50, and the right hand figure showing the result after setting `max-per-od` to 10.
+The figure below shows the output of the `jitter` commands above visually, with the left image showing unjittered results with origins and destinations going to zone centroids (as in many if not most visualisations of desire lines between zones), the central image showing the result after setting `max-per-od` argument to 50, and the right hand figure showing the result after setting `max-per-od` to 10.

 <img src="README_files/figure-gfm/unnamed-chunk-9-1.png" width="30%" /><img src="README_files/figure-gfm/unnamed-chunk-9-2.png" width="30%" /><img src="README_files/figure-gfm/unnamed-chunk-9-3.png" width="30%" />